 Jim oversees all aspects of development and alumni relations, focusing on building relationships with Luther's constituencies.
 Jim invites gifts from alumni, parents, and friends of Luther and also assists donors with estate and gift planning.
 An officer of the college, Jim serves on the President's Cabinet.

 Sue administers the college’s President's Council donor recognition program, along with other special event and donor stewardship activities.
 Partnering with campus departments, she works to steward donors and encourage continued gift support.
 Sue also coordinates Family Weekend each year.

-Ann manages the team of development officers and encourages leadership gifts from alumni, parents, and friends of Luther.
-She travels throughout the United States.
-Together with Jeanie Lovell, Ann serves as co-director of campaigns.
+Nathan manages the major gift, principal gift, and legacy/gift planning efforts of the development office.
+He travels nationwide to build relationships and invite gifts from alumni, parents, and friends of the college.
+Together with Jeanie Lovell, Nathan serves as co-director of campaigns.

 Mark manages the efforts of the recently established Norse Athletic Association, raising funds in support of men's and women's athletics.
 He coordinates mailings, invitations for support, newsletters, and special events related to the NAA.
 In addition to his part-time development responsibilities, Mark serves as head men's basketball coach.

 Jeanie oversees all aspects of corporate and foundation support for Luther and works with faculty and staff to secure research funding and support for teaching and learning.
 She also leads Women, Faith, and Finance, Luther’s collaborative women’s philanthropy initiative.
-Together with Ann Sponberg Peterson, Jeanie serves as co-director of campaigns.
+Together with Nathan Ersig, Jeanie serves as co-director of campaigns.

 Nicole is responsible for the computer entry of pledges/gifts and receipting of gifts, and she coordinates corporate and matching gifts.
 She interacts with the Financial Services and Financial Aid offices as well as the Library and Information Services application development team.